azonenberg/pcb-checklist/schematic-checklist.md

 * All oscillators meet required jitter / frequency tolerance
 * Correct load caps provided for discrete crystals
-* Crystals only used if IC has an integrated crystal driver\
+* Crystals only used if IC has an integrated crystal driver
+* Banking / clock capable input rules met for clocks going to FPGAs

 ### Strap/init pins
 * Pullup/pulldowns on all signals that need defined state at boot